This lesson is still being designed and assembled (Pre-Alpha version)

 help='Input CSV or PKL file containing LSST light curves')

-Here we have defined what the argument will be called ('infiles') when it is read in and a help string for the user (help='Input CSV or PKL file containing LSST light curves').
+Here we have defined what the argument will be called ('infile') when it is read in and a help string for the user (help='Input CSV or PKL file containing LSST light curves').

-You can add as many arguments as you wish, and these can be either mandatory (as the one above) or optional.
+You can add as many arguments as you wish, and these can be either mandatory (as the one above) or optional (by convention, optional arguments are preceded with double-dashes).
 Most of the complexity in using argparse is in adding the correct argument options, and we will explain how to do this in more detail below.

 Finally we parse the arguments passed to the script using: